 By Jessica Medlin, PetSafe Marketing Research Specialist

-Pictured left: Our Director of Animal Welfare and fearless leader of our canine cancer fundraising effort, Jim Tedford and Bao during an on-camera interview for local news media.
+Pictured right: Our Director of Animal Welfare and fearless leader of our canine cancer fundraising effort, Jim Tedford and Bao during an on-camera interview for local news media.

 Pictured left: Our CEO, Randy Boyd, talks about PetSafe’s mission and our goal within the our communities to increase pet-friendliness.
 We were all challenged to continue to grow our efforts to make the world a better place for people and pets, near and far.

 Pictured above right: Former UT Women’s Basketball Head Coach Pat Summitt pictured with her dogs and friends.
 The dogs are just "resting" their eyes.
 Being a “dog socialite” will take it out of you!

 Pictured right: One of our guests relaxes in the dog day care room while his human guests enjoy dinner.
 Don't worry, doggie guests enjoyed lots of toys and treats too.
 Just look at those eyes and that PetSafe Easy Walk Harness he's sporting!